MatanF5/Personal-Projects/README.md

 2) C_Project is a project I made using C as part of a course

-3) Final_Project is a project i made with Java JavaFx using OOP and Gui for a coruse

-4) C_Exam is the exam I had in my C Course
+3) C_Exam is the exam I had in my C Course

-5) Python EXE2/3 is Python Hw I had
+4) Python EXE2/3 is Python Hw I had

-6) Sudoko is a Sudoko solver I made using Python
+5) Sudoko is a Sudoko solver I made using Python

-7) OS_HW1 is my OS homework in linux using C
+6) OS_HW1 is my OS homework in linux using C

-8) React-App is a web app I made using Typescript/React
+7) React-App is a web app I made using Typescript/React

-9) Books_Python is a project i made in python
+8) Books_Python is a project i made in python